-To avoid electrical shock which can cause severe personal injury or death, DO NOT remove outer case at any time.
+To avoid electrical shock which can cause severe personal injury or death, do not remove outer case at any time.
 Only an authorized servicer should remove outer case.

-SYMPTOM POSSIBLE CAUSE SOLUTION Oven fan runs and light remains on after cook cycle has completed.
-Normal operation.
-The fan cools oven components, it is normal for the fan to run for 60 seconds after cook cycle is complete.
-Oven fan runs while oven is not cooking.
-Oven is unplugged.
-Confirm oven is plugged in to appropriate outlet.
-Fuse has blown.
-Check fuse and/or circuit breaker.
-Oven does not operate.
-Oven is plugged in to unqualified outlet.
-Confirm oven is plugged in to dedicated, grounded circuit that matches information on serial plate.
+SYMPTOM POSSIBLE CAUSE Oven fan runs and light remains on after cook cycle has completed Fan cools oven components.
+It is normal for fan to run 60 seconds Oven fan runs while oven is not cooking Normal operation Oven does not operate Confirm oven is plugged in.
+Check fuse or circuit breaker.
+Confirm oven is plugged into dedicated circuit.
+Confirm oven is on grounded and polarized circuit.
 Contact electrician to confirm.
-Oven does not accept Oven is turned off.
-Confirm oven is plugged in and turned on. entries when keypad is pressed.
-Oven door is ajar or was not closed properly.
-Open and close oven door, try pressing keypad again.
+If oven does not accept entries when keypad is pressed Make sure oven is on.
+Open and close oven door.
+Press keypad again.
 Oven malfunctions or shows "F" with a number.
-Self-diagnostic system has detected an error or problem.
-Record the number shown.
-Unplug the oven and wait for 1 minute before plugging back in.
+Oven control is equipped with a self-diagnostic system.
+Self-diagnostic system alerts you if there is a error or problem.
+When electronic control signals a problem, follow steps listed below.
+1. Record number shown.
+2. Unplug oven, wait for 1 minute, and plug in oven. • Disconnecting electrical supply may eliminate service code.
 If failure continues, call for service.
-Oven operates intermittently.
-Possible blockage of airflow.
-Check air filters and discharge area for obstructions, clean as directed in Cleaning and Maintenance section.
-Oven operates, but does not heat food.
-Possible oven failure.
-Place one cup of cool water in oven.
-Heat for 1 minute.
-If temperature does not rise, oven is operating incorrectly and servicer should be called.
-"Clean Filter" displays.
-Normal operation.
-Standard alert that will appear for 24 hours as a notification that it is time to clean the filter.
+Oven operates intermittently Check air filters and discharge area for obstructions Oven operates, but does not heat food Place one cup cool water in oven.
+Heat for one minute.
+If water temperature does not rise, oven is operating incorrectly and a servicer should be called.
+"Clean Filter" displays This is normal and will appear for 24 hours.